HashMapsData2Value/AlgorandFAQ/README.md

 Congratulations.

 ### I don't understand this seed phrase stuff, could you elaborate?
+What should I do with it?

 First of all, **BE VERY CAREFUL WHAT YOU DO WITH YOUR SEED PHRASE**.
-Guard it with everything, because anyone who has it can recreate your wallet anywhere!!!
+Keep it written in different places, guard it with everything, because anyone who has it can recreate your wallet anywhere!!!

-This also means that, if you download the official Algorand map, generate a seed phrase, write it down, and then somehow lose your phone, you can always recreate your wallet on a second phone.
+If you download the official Algorand app, generate a seed phrase, write it down, and then somehow lose your phone, you can always recreate your wallet on a second phone.
 There are also wallets like MyAlgo, which are accessed in your browser.

 ### I have inputed my seed phrase into multiple wallets, how does that work?
 How can I have multiple wallets with the same seed phrase?
 And those wallets have different passwords, how can they control the same funds?